BetterTip

 references to jQuery, BetterTip, and the BetterTip css file as follows:

-<link rel="stylesheet" href="path-to/BetterTip/jquery.bettertip.css" type="text/css" />
+<link rel="stylesheet" href="path-to/BetterTip/jquery.bettertip.css" type="text/css" /><script type="text/javascript" src="path-to-jquery/jquery-1.1.3.1.js"></script>

 <script type="text/javascript" src="path-to/BetterTip/jquery.bettertip.js"></script>